Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 The general approach:

-- Create the questions at Questions > Add new.
+- Create the fields at Fields > Add new.

-At the Drala Yoga sample center, the registrar would like to add questions to the default registration form.
+At the Drala Yoga sample center, the registrar would like to add these fields to the default registration form.

 They go to Forms and select the one named Registration.

-On that form, they click + Add questions, select Meal type, Diet notes, and Other diet restrictions questions, and click Add to form.
+On that form, they click + Add questions, select Meal type, Diet notes, and Other diet restrictions fields, and click Add to form.

-With these questions added, their form appears as follows.
+With these fields added, their form appears as follows.

-When new questions are added, they appears at the bottom of the form.
-You can use the hamburger icon to reorder the questions if needed.
-In most cases, you will want the conditional (child) question to appear after the trigger (parent) question to support a logical flow.
+When new fields are added, they appear at the bottom of the form.
+You can use the hamburger icon to reorder the fields if needed.
+In most cases, you will want the conditional (child) field to appear after the trigger (parent) field to support a logical flow.

-Move the new questions into the Participant info section, and the form looks like this.
+Move the new fields into the Participant Info section, and the form will look like this.
+Notice that the registrar also made the Meal type field required.

 Set the conditions on the form

-Next, the registrar establishes the relationship between the Diet notes question and the Other diet restrictions question.
+Next, the registrar establishes the relationship between the Diet notes field and the Other diet restrictions field.

 They click the kebab (three vertical dots) on the Diet notes row, and choose Add conditional questions.

-A pop-up shows the trigger question (Diet notes) with option + Add response.
+A pop-up shows the trigger question (Diet notes) with option + Add condition.

-They click + Add response to set the condition.
+They click + Add condition to set the condition.

 They choose Other medically-severe restrictions as the response that triggers the conditional question.
 Select Other diet restrictions as the question that appears when triggered.